laboon/asset_sender/README.md

 ### Example

 This example sends 100 Billcoins (asset ID 223) to the addresses found in filename.txt.
-Note that of course this is a dummy seed phrase; you will need to make your own Statemine account and fund it with KSM and the asset you wish to send.
+This is of course a dummy seed phrase; you will need to make your own Statemine account and fund it with KSM and the asset you wish to send.

 ```
 python3 send.py 223 10000000000 filename.txt "end cry link reason crunch shine enroll supreme boost cluster fame devote"